Deer Hunting Regulations

-Immediately upon harvest and before moving deer check via internet, mobile app or phone 877-731-5627.
+Immediately upon harvest and before moving your deer, you can check your game via the internet, through the new AGFC mobile app or by phone at 833-289-2469.

 - Immediately upon taking a deer (before moving it), fill out the appropriate deer tag from your license and complete all information, except Check #, legibly and in ink.
 Fasten the tag to the ear or antler.
 The original tag must remain as attached to the deer until point of final storage.

 Duplicate harvest information reflecting the name, address, species, sex, date taken and check confirmation number must remain with all portions until point of final storage, including while in transit.
 Carcass ID Tag

 - For deer harvested on private lands, use this deer zone map for zone numbers.